Lenard-Code/ProcScout/README.md

    git clone https://github.com/Lenard-Code/ProcScout.git
 2. Navigate to the project directory: cd ProcScout
 3. Build the project using Visual Studio.
+(Procmon64.exe will need to be placed within the build folder)

 ## Usage
 Run the following command from an elevated command prompt (if not, UAC will be presented):